uphiago/pok3mon/README.md

    - Logs into GHCR.
    - Runs `docker compose pull && docker compose up -d` on the remote EC2 instance via Systems Manager.
    - Monitors success/failure, outputs logs from SSM.
+   - The workflow waits with `aws ssm wait command-executed`.
+If the command status is not **Success**, the job fails automatically.

 --------------------------------------------------------------------------------
 ## 7. Reliability & Observability